 Future Carer Representatives

-Join a team of approximately 60 carers who are trained and representing the carer community representing the carer community in the WA Department of Health and the Mental Health Commission.
+Join a team of approximately 80 (and growing) carers who are in the WA Department of Health and the Mental Health Commission.
 You don’t have to be an expert in policy or have clinical knowledge; you are an expert through your lived experience of being a carer.
-A team at Carers WA will provide you with ongoing training and support and access to a network of like-minded individuals.
+The team at Carers WA will provide you with ongoing training and support and access to a network of like-minded individuals.

 What is the role of a Carer Representative?